Matroids, Feynman categories, and Koszul duality: Introduction

-For instance, when looking at the family of braid arrangements $\mathsf{Braid_n}$ consisting of the diagonal hyperplanes $\{z_i = z_j\} \subset \Cx^n$, together with the unique minimal building set, this gives us the well-known structure of an operad on the Deligne--Mumford compactification of moduli spaces of pointed curves of genus zero.
-Passing to the homology gives the operad of hypercommutative algebras called $\mathsf{Hypercom}$.
-When looking at the family of boolean arrangements $\mathsf{Bool_n}$ consisting of coordinate hyperplanes in $\Cx^n$, together with the unique maximal building set, we also get an operad-like structure, this time on the so-called Losev-Manin spaces.\\

 The aim of this article is to develop a formalism enabling us to see the family of all possible wonderful compactifications of all possible hyperplane arrangements, with structural morphisms given by inclusions of strata, as one big ``operad''.
 This way, we will be able to interpret commonalities between the above examples as mere consequences of the properties enjoyed by the unified structure.
-For instance, we shall be interested in finding a unified presentation by generators and quadratic relations of this operad, as well as a minimal model, which will be done by Koszul duality theory (see Loday-Vallette \cite{LV_2012} for an introduction).
-Fortunately, recent years have seen the advent of general theories that were successful in developing a language as well as methods to deal with ``operad-like'' structures.
-One of those theories is that of Feynman categories (Kaufmann-Ward \cite{kaufmann_feynman_2017}), which we will use in this article to fulfil our goal. \\
+For instance, we shall be interested in finding a unified presentation by generators and quadratic relations of this operad, as well as a minimal model, which will be done by Koszul duality theory (see Loday and Vallette \cite{LV_2012} for an introduction).
+Fortunately, recent years have seen the advent of general theories that were successful in developing a language as well as methods to deal with ``operad-like'' structures, such as generalized operads (Borisov and Manin \cite{Borisov2008}), patterns (Getzler \cite{Getzler2009}), operadic categories (Batanin and Markl \cite{Batanin_2015}) and so on.
+One of those theories is that of Feynman categories (Kaufmann and Ward \cite{kaufmann_feynman_2017}), which we will use in this article to fulfil our goal. \\

 Instead of dealing with hyperplane arrangements we shall be working at the more general level of matroids (see Welsh \cite{welsh_matroid_1976} for an introduction), which form a combinatorial abstraction of hyperplane arrangements.
 For our purposes it will be enough to consider only simple loopless matroids, which can be axiomatized by geometric lattices.
 This axiomatization is the most convenient to us and is the one we will be working with in this paper. \\